 Cellist Brian Hodges performs on both modern and early cello.
 He is an active soloist, chamber musician, and teacher.
-He is the co-author of Cello Secrets: Over 100 Performance Strategies for the Advanced Cellist published by Rowman & Littlefield (Amazon), and contributes regularly to The Strad magazine and website.
+He is the co-author of Cello Secrets: Over 100 Performance Strategies for the Advanced Cellist published by Rowman & Littlefield (Amazon), and contributes regularly to The Strad and Strings magazines.

 With his wife, pianist Betsi Hodges, he has given recitals across the US, Canada and Italy.
 They have premiered works by noted composers such as Lee Hoiby, David Biedenbender, Mark Olivieri, Carolyn Steinberg and were featured on a recording of the works of composer David H. Johnson.
 He has appeared as soloist with the Jackson Symphony Orchestra, the Boise Baroque Orchestra, the Boise State University Orchestra, and was the featured soloist with the Tuacahn Performing Arts High School Orchestra on their tour in Seattle.
 He has performed at the Idaho Bach Festival and was a featured guest artist at the 2011 Elizabeth Cowling Cello Festival in Greensboro, NC.

 Brian is the principal cellist of the Boise Baroque Orchestra and performs regularly with Classical Revolution: Boise, which has been featured at the Idaho Shakespeare Festival and performed live on Radio Boise.
 He is a founding member of the Rothko Piano Trio, with Betsi Hodges on piano, and Jo Nardolillo on violin, which has performed nationwide and has commissioned several new works.